Cadene/71nd3r/README.md

-# 71nd3r hack
+# 71nd3r

-*71nd3r hack* is an improved online interface for tinder, incorporing a powerfull Convolutional Neural Network.
+*71nd3r* is an improved online interface for tinder, incorporing a powerfull Convolutional Neural Network.

 ## Installation